Whitespell/slate/source/index.md

             "contentDescription":"Bored of doing the same old squat just Watch the video\nThe HARDCORE of SQUATS.", "likes":100,
             "thumbnailUrl":"https://i.ytimg.com/vi/X--QIF0mFTg/hqdefault.jpg"
-        },
-        ...
+        }
     ]
 }
 ```

-This endpoint returns a JSON Object with a user object array, a categoryId array and also a content array.
+This endpoint returns a JSON Object with a user object array, a categoryId array and also a content array of the trending content.
+Results are truncated here.

 ### HTTP Request